Motteo1/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 3. adds a new node at the end
 4. frees linked list
 5. returns the nth node
+6. returns the sum of all the data in list
+7.

 ### Environment
 * Language: C